Ligaya Gardening tips #5 Blackbirds

 Here’s this week’s…

 Blackbirds are real characters.
-We love them so much that a mama bird makes her nest in a wall pot by our front door.
-It’s so close that if you open the security screen hard, you actually hit the pot with her babies in.
+We love them so much that we let a Mama bird make her nest in a wall pot by our front door.
+It’s was close that if you open the security screen hard, you actually hit the pot with her babies in.
+Doves have moved into that prime real estate but the Blackbirds have moved to the Almond tree and the Madeira Vine.

-It’s all good fun, but Blackbirds are known to be the bane of tidy gardeners and fresh mulch, throwing it over the cleanest of gravel paths with glee.
+It’s all good fun, but Blackbirds are the bane of tidy gardeners and fresh mulch, throwing it over the cleanest of gravel paths with glee.
 This mulch distribution service is offered free of charge.

-We don’t want to get rid of the blackbirds and the services they provide for us, we just want to keep the paths clean and the mulch in one place.
+We don’t want to get rid of the Blackbirds and we are aware of the services they provide for us, we just want to keep the paths clean and the mulch in one place.
 They’re intelligent, cheeky and you kind of get to know them.
 I’m hoping the same Mama bird comes back next season, or at least one of her babies that has fond memories of us.
+Mamma Blackbird has taught me so much about biomass redistribution.
+It seems that I can never quite get it right, never to her high standards and she has to step in and show me how to do it properly.

 And those babies are just so cute.
-Any disturbance and you see a whole bunch of little heads and beaks poking up in search of food.
+Any disturbance near the nest and you see a whole bunch of little heads and beaks poking up in search of a feed..